We find forever families for children who are in foster care.

 30 Days to Family®

 Building on the success of Extreme Recruitment® and family engagement, Executive Director, Melanie Scheetz, believed the same premise could effectively be applied to children when they ENTER the foster care system.
 As a result, the 30 Days to Family® program was launched in March 2011.
 The principle of 30 Days to Family is to assist in the search and engagement of a child’s relatives and kin within 30 days of the child entering the foster care system.
 The first year of the program demonstrated great promise: 71.4% of the children were placed with relatives/kin at the conclusion of services.
 Program outcomes have continued to improve as the program evolves.
-Click here to see results from 2016.
+Click here to see results from a landmark study on the program.

 Armed with the philosophy that all families include members who are willing and able to care for children, as well as the knowledge that research has shown youth living with relatives while in foster care can lead to improved outcomes, 30 Days to Family® Specialists are relentless in their search for relatives of children in care.
 This program is being replicated by agencies across the country.